TheoPalermoAerospace/Vibration_EulerBernoulli/README.md

 # Vibration_EulerBernoulli

-Implementation of the Finite Element Method (FEA) for a Euler-Bernoulli beam.
+Implementation of the Finite Element Method (FEA) and the Constant Average Acceleration numerical scheme for a Euler-Bernoulli beam.